-5.13.1 Recipient
+5.15.1 Recipient

-Name - You can change the name from the generic "Recipient" to a more recognizable name.
+Name - You can change the name from the generic õRecipientö to a more recognizable name.
 This is only for your reference.

 Address - Enter the email address to receive the reports and alarms.
 If you want to send reports or alarms to your smart phone as a text message please see the section on Free Email to SMS Gateways.
-The '@' can be entered by pressing the zero key multiple times.
+The \div @øcan be entered by pressing the zero key multiple times.

-Test Alert - By pressing the YES button (number 9) you will send a test alarm to the email address you entered in the previous step.
+Test Alarm ó By pressing the YES button (number 9) you will send a test alarm to the email address you entered in the previous step.
 Please watch the emailing process to ensure that the email was sent correctly.
 As long as the address resembles name@domain.extension and you have a good connection the email will be successful so check your spelling.
 If there is an error make a note of the error message.
 Some of the possible errors are listed below.

-5.13.2 Alerts
+5.15.2 Alarms

-All alerts default to NO. If you wish to receive an alert press the YES button.
-You will receive the alert when the condition is activated and another alert when the condition is deactivated, if the deactivated is possible.
-As an example, you get a Reset Pressed alert but you can not get a Reset Not Pressed alert.
-The same is true with Power Returned.
+All alarms default to NO. If you wish to receive an alarm press the YES button (number 9).
+You will receive the alarm when condition is activated and an alarm when the condition is deactivated, if the deactivated is available.

-Machine offline - Offline is sent if the machine has an error that prevents it from operating.
-Accessing the Main Menu will put the machine offline.
+Machine offline .
+Offline is sent if the GXP has an error that prevents it from operating.
 Online is sent when the error causing the offline goes away.